hyperledger/toc/governing-documents/security.md

 ---
 [//]: # (SPDX-License-Identifier: CC-BY-4.0)

-This document outlines the Hyperledger security vulnerability disclosure policy that all Hyperledger projects **MUST** follow.
+This document outlines the LF Decentralized Trust security vulnerability disclosure policy that all LF Decentralized Trust projects **MUST** follow.
 The associated [security-template.md] file is a "best practices" security vulnerability disclosure policy that project Maintainers **SHOULD** use for publishing the security policy and procedures for their project by copying the file into their project repositories and updating it according to the instructions in the document.
 This document includes the "best practices" text, and defines how project Maintainers can use alternatives to the best practices for their project.
-A project's resulting alternative policy **MUST** adhere to the Hyperledger security vulnerability disclosure policy.
+A project's resulting alternative policy **MUST** adhere to the LF Decentralized Trust security vulnerability disclosure policy.

 [security-template.md]: /governing-documents/security-template.md